-The Australian Para Dressage Championships or CPEDI3\ may be conducted as a stand-alone competition or in conjunction with a dressage event of similar status (i.e. Australian Young Athlete Championships, a State Dressage Championship, a CDI).
+The Australian Para Dressage Championships or CPEDI3 may be conducted as a stand-alone competition or in conjunction with a dressage event of similar status (i.e. Australian Young Athlete Championships, a State Dressage Championship, a CDI).
 It is strongly recommended that the Australian PD championships be run in conjunction with the Australian Dressage Championships, however if this is not always be possible, they may run in conjunction with another major event.

-- a) the draft schedule must be submitted to the EAPEP for approval at least 6 months prior to the event - b) all grades of FEI Para Dressage competitions I, II, III, IV and V and Freestyle must be included - c) there must be 3 FEI competitions at each grade: - I FEI Team test, FEI Individual test (Note the tile of these tests will change from I January 2023 to Grand Prix and Grand Prix Special), and FEI Freestyle test. - 2 FEI Novice tests (2 at each grade) and optional FEI Freestyle test.
-(These will be named Intermediate from 1 January 2023) - 3 FEI Introductory tests (2 at each grade) and optional FEI Freestyle test.
-(These will be named Novice from 1 January 2023) - d) Qualification criterion may be set by the EAPEP annually.
+- a) the draft schedule must be submitted to the EAPDC for approval at least 6 months prior to the event - b) all grades of FEI Para Dressage competitions I, II, III, IV and V and Freestyle must be included - c) there must be 3 FEI competitions at each grade: - I. Grand Prix B, Grand Prix A and FEI Grand Prix Freestyle test. - 2.
+FEI Intermediate tests (2 at each grade) and optional FEI Intermediate Freestyle test. - 3.
+FEI Novice tests (2 at each grade) and optional FEI Novice Freestyle test. - d) Qualification criterion may be set by the EAPDC annually.
 FEI criteria relating to eligibility for the Team(Grand Prix) and Individual (Special) tests should be taken into account. (min 60% at Novice(Intermediate)). - e) other levels and tests may also be included (e.g. National Para dressage tests) for each grade.
 In order to make these viable, entries of a minimum of 10 eligible combinations are required to offer additional tests.
-Qualification requirements as prescribed by the EAPEP may be set annually. - f) a horse/Athlete combination must compete in either the FEI tests or the National Para dressage tests for their grade but not both - g) the closing date of entries must be not more than 6 weeks and not less than 4 weeks before the start of the Championships - h) there must be a timed draw made available to competitors for EA competitions at least 24 hours before the competition commences - for FEI-sanctioned competitions as required under FEI rules - h) the competitor's state of origin must be included in the start list, draw and program - i) all Athletes competing in either FEI PD tests or EA PD dressage tests must be classified - j) a copy of the Athletes FEI/EA PD Master List and national list is to be provided to the Chief Steward and all judges
+Qualification requirements as prescribed by the EAPDC may be set annually. - f) a horse/Athlete combination must compete in either the FEI tests or the National Para dressage tests for their grade but not both - g) the closing date of entries must be not more than 6 weeks and not less than 4 weeks before the start of the Championships - h) there must be a timed draw made available to competitors for EA competitions at least 24 hours before the competition commences - for FEI-sanctioned competitions as required under FEI rules - h) the competitor's state of origin must be included in the start list, draw and program - i) all Athletes competing in either FEI PD tests or EA PD dressage tests must be classified - j) a copy of the Athletes FEI/EA PD Master List and national list is to be provided to the Chief Steward and all judges